IIxShahinxII/Fitness365/README.md

 ## Description

-kkkkkkkk
+This web site is an online store of products that are being used in gym and for  training.
+It offers different producs and special offers to its user and all people around the world.
+People can navigate through the products, select as many as they want and even remove or adjust them before the purchase them.
+At the end, they are able to purchase the products that have chosen by providing billing address and entering their card information in the payment form.

 # UX

 ### Target Audience

- kkkkk
+ Our targets for this project are Users and Site owner.
+Users and site owner are able to have account and access to to our product to purchase.
+However, owner of the site is the only one who can monitor all the purchases and products,also Add, Edit and Remove products from the website.

  ### User Stories

- 1. As a user, I want to
+ 1. As a user, I want to be able to get back to the home page.
- 2. As a user, I want to
+ 2. As a user, I want to be able to have option to select a specific category or to see all product at one page.
- 3. AS a user, I want to
+ 3. AS a user, I want to be able to sort the product by name and price.
- 4. As a user, I want to
+ 4. As a user, I want to be able to get back to the top page by one click instead of scrolling all the way up.
- 5. As a user, I want to
+ 5. As a user, I want to be able to see if there is any offers and also select any specific offers if exist.
- 6. As a user, I want to
+ 6. As a user, I want to be able to see all the products that I have chosen already and also be able to remove or adjust them before I purchase them.
+ 7. As a user, I want to be able to purchase my selected product/products with my payment card and receiving it/them at my address.
+ 8. As a user, I want to be able to add more items to my shopping bag without losing them by getting back to product page.
+ 9. As a user, I want to be able to create an account, login and logout easily and also would be able to see my purchase history and track my on-going purchases.
+ 10. As a user, I want to be able to find any products that I am looking for by searching them, instead of going through all the products.
+ 11. As a user, I want to be able to get to the product page by clicking a button, instead of going from the nav links.

  ### Site Owner Stories

- 1. As a owner, I want to
+ 1. As a owner, I want to be able to get back to the home page.
- 2. As a owner, I want to
+ 2. As a owner, I want to be able to have option to select a specific category or to see all product at one page.
- 3. As a owner, I want to
+ 3. AS a owner, I want to be able to sort the product by name and price.
- 4. As a owner, I want to
+ 4. As a owner, I want to be able to get back to the top page by one click instead of scrolling all the way up.
- 5. As a owner, I want to
+ 5. As a owner, I want to be able to see if there is any offers and also select any specific offers if exist.
- 6. As a owner, I want to
+ 6. As a owner, I want to be able to see all the products that I have chosen already and also be able to remove or adjust them before I purchase them.
+ 7. As a owner, I want to be able to purchase my selected product/products with my payment card and receiving it/them at my address.
+ 8. As a owner, I want to be able to add more items to my shopping bag without losing them by getting back to product page.
+ 9. As a owner, I want to be able to create an account, login and logout easily and also would be able to see my purchase history and track my on-going purchases.
+ 10. As a owner, I want to be able to find any products that I am looking for by searching them, instead of going through all the products.
+ 11. As a owner, I want to be able to get to the product page by clicking a button, instead of going from the nav links.
+ 12. As a owner, I want to be able to Add product and Edit product in my site and also Remove product from product page.
+ 13. As a owner, I want to be able to have access to all the purchases history of the site and monitor them.

  ## Design